lexe11/hello-rust/content.md

 - test your project with `cargo test`
 - build documentation for your project with `cargo doc`
 - publish a library to crates.io with `cargo publish`

+- made github repo too see how Actions work